C3BI-pasteur-fr/UTechSCB-SCHNAPPs/README.md

 ## create sample data set

-Load a small set of 200 cells and save to a file in the local directory
+Load a small set of 200 PBMC cells and save to a file in the local directory.
+This file can be uploaded using the app.

 ```
 data("scEx", package = "SCHNAPPs")